finos/glue/docs/BP_People/Citizenship.md

 ## Data Dictionary - Entity Table: `Citizenship`

-A Person's citizenship.
-Citizenship of an individual person that impacts the relationships between advisor and their clients.
+A Person's citizenship of an individual person that impacts the relationships between advisor and their clients.

- E.g., citizenship can set additional rules on how to cooperate. i.e: some types of assets or advertisement tools might be forbidden in some countries.
+E.g.: citizenship can set additional rules on how to manage, i.e: some types of assets or advertisement tools might be forbidden in some countries.

+Please Note: A person can have more than one citizenship.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|